 DreamHost is among my favorite providers.
 While not as popular as others, it delivers constantly reliable service that’s as smooth to use as it gets.

-For shared hosting, DreamHost has 2 affordable plans starting at $2.59/mo.
-Alternatively, you can pick DreamPress managed packages that start at $12/mo for bigger sites.
+When it comes to shared plans, DreamHost has 2 affordable options starting at $2.59/month.
+Alternatively, you can pick DreamPress managed packages that start at $12.00/month for bigger sites.

 No matter what you pick, bandwidth is unlimited, and you get all those strong security and privacy measures – automatic backups, firewall, domain privacy, and so on.
 Free domain is included too.

-- Unlimited ($3.95/mo) is perfect for small-to-medium eCommerce sites.
+- Unlimited ($3.95/month) is perfect for small-to-medium eCommerce sites.
 Unlimited websites, storage, and emails combined with the security features are just excellent.

-- DreamPress plans that start at $12/mo additionally have 1-click staging and are based on a more powerful Cloud infrastructure.
+- DreamPress plans that start at $12.00/month additionally have 1-click staging and are based on a more powerful Cloud infrastructure.
 For bigger projects, it’s definitely an option worth considering.